Career Connections: Community Resources

 • Career Connections Guide for Teachers: Ideas for implementing Career Connections within the classroom

 Leslie Carson, Career/College Readiness Coordinator, serves as the liaison between community and the school and coordinates all Career Connections activities.
-She can be reached by email at lcarson@westbrookctschools.org or by phone at 860-399-6214.
+She can be reached by email at lcarson@westbrookctschools.org Opens in a new browser tab or by phone at 860-399-6214.

 Career Connections for Our Community